Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Float The Owens River

-Grab a tube and float down a tranquil mountain river
+Grab a tube and float down a tranquil river backdropped by stunning mountains.

 A woman relaxing under the sun while floating in the lake.